rki-mf1/anobac/README.md

 [![run with singularity](https://img.shields.io/badge/run%20with-singularity-1d355c.svg?labelColor=000000)](https://sylabs.io/docs/)
 [![Launch on Nextflow Tower](https://img.shields.io/badge/Launch%20%F0%9F%9A%80-Nextflow%20Tower-%234256e7)](https://tower.nf/launch?pipeline=https://github.com/anno/annorki)

+# AnoBac

 ## Introduction

-**AnoBac** is a bioinformatics pipeline to annotate and type a variaty of bacterial pathogens.
-Generic modules for annotation as well as AMR/virulence assessment can be run for any given bacterial genome.
-While for certain species (or genus in case of Salmonella) specific typing modules are executed.
-Additionally species information can be used to improve annotation and AMR detection if supported by tools used.
+**AnoBac** is a bioinformatics pipeline to annotate and type a variety of bacterial pathogens.
+This includes generic modules for the annotation as well as AMR/virulence assessment which can run for any given bacterial genome.
+For certain public-health relevant species (or genera such as *Salmonella*) additional typing modules are executed.
+Species information can be used to improve annotation and AMR prediction if supported by the incorporated tools.

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the